 Note that it’s common in spacecraft images to see green and blue colors within the clouds as well, but in discussions with experts I learned that those are areas of low cloud density where the color is a byproduct of the scattering of light in the atmosphere rather than reflecting the composition of the clouds themselves.
 The vast majority of images of Jupiter have these colors greatly enhanced, whereas the real planet looks very beige and brown to the naked eye.

 I started with a JunoCam image of the Great Red Spot, which was processed by @_TheSeaning on twitter.
 It took me a while to figure out how to re-process it not by separating colors, but rather by how far from Red each pixel in the image was.
 This way the layers will show “amount of redness” by location.
 It’s like a grayscale, but instead of scaling to black and white it’s scaled to the color of the Great Red Spot.

 Even with a lot of manual processing, the contours don’t come out very smoothly with this image processing technique.
 I made the first version using vellum paper which is very soft, so combined with the pixel-y data it made it a giant pain to cut.

-Overall I think it looks pretty cool, but as suspected it does take quite a bit of backlight to actually see the layers.
-I could reduce the number, but there’s already only 6.
+Overall it came out pretty cool, but as suspected it does take quite a bit of backlight to actually see the layers.
 With less direct light it appears much more hazy and homogeneous.
 Perhaps it’s an interesting feature of the piece that reflects some reality– we do often have to enhance our images to see variation in cloud color.
 But it doesn’t make for much to look at.
 I even experimented with backlighting it using an LED tracing tablet, but ultimately just didn’t love how it came out.

 © Data Arcana 2018.
 All rights reserved.